Concepts and Architecture

 The Omics Data Catalog maintains relationships between projects, data objects such as files, and metadata in the following ways:

-A data object cloned across multiple projects (N) can have up to N metadata records linked to the data object entity, each associated with its respective project.
+* A data object cloned across *N* projects can have up to *N* metadata records, one per project, each linked to the data object entity.

 Files copied between projects don't automatically carry their metadata with them.
 The metadata remains tied to the original project context.
 This means manual re-ingestion is required to associate metadata with files in new project locations.
 The project context determines metadata association, so the same file may have different metadata records in different projects.